Eli's Story and Catholic Reaction to the Holocaust

-The evening begins with a 6:15pm hors d'oeuvres reception.
-RSVP required.
-This program is in-person only, free, and open to the public but space is limited.
+The event is free and open to the public, but space is limited.

 The mission of the Saint Leo University Center for Catholic-Jewish Studies (CCJS) is to build mutual respect, understanding, and appreciation among Jews, Catholics, and all people of good will by providing opportunities for interfaith education and dialogue.